porsche-design-system/porsche-design-system/docs/dependencies.md

 ## Shared

-- upgrading `octokit` causes a memory leak.
+- upgrading `octokit` causes a memory leak also only used in `scripts/clearGitHubActionLogs.ts` which is never called 🤷
-- upgrading `puppeteer` to the latest version leads to issues with our vrt tester when javascript is disabled.
+- upgrading `puppeteer` to the latest version leads to issues with our vrt tester when javascript is disabled

 ### Affected dependencies: